jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (e) the tax treatment by the payee jurisdiction of the payment meets the requirements of subsection (2) or (3).
 Amount not recognised
-(2) The tax treatment of a payment under the payment instrument meets the requirements of this subsection if— (a) no country or territory outside New Zealand recognises an amount of the payment (the unrecognised amount) as giving rise to ordinary income of the payee under subsection (9); and
+(2) The tax treatment of a payment under the payment instrument meets the requirements of this subsection if— (a) no country or territory recognises an amount of the payment (the unrecognised amount) as giving rise to ordinary income of the payee under subsection (9); and
-  (b) the unrecognised amount would be recognised by the tax law of the payee jurisdiction as giving rise to ordinary income of the payee under subsection (9) if the classification of the payment or payment instrument were varied and the payee had the usual tax status for a person or entity of the payee’s class.
+  (b) the unrecognised amount would be recognised by the taxation law of the payee jurisdiction as giving rise to ordinary income of the payee under subsection (9) if the classification of the payment or payment instrument were varied and the payee had the usual tax status for a person or entity of the payee’s class.
 Delayed recognition of amount
 (3) The tax treatment of a payment under the payment instrument meets the requirements of this subsection if— (a) an amount of the payment is recognised as giving rise to ordinary income of the payee under subsection (9); and